soniareddygs/-Road-Lane-Lines-Obstacles-Detection-using-Machine-Learning/README.md

 - Lane.mp4 is the video file for detection of road lane lines.
-The system will open a window showing the original video stream with the detected lane lines and potholes highlighted in green respectively.
+The system will open a window showing the original video stream with the detected lane lines and potholes highlighted in green and black respectively.

 ## Ultimate Result
 For Road lane line detection :